A discontinuous Galerkin method for nonlinear biharmonic Schr\"{o}dinger equations: Semi-discrete DG Formulation and Stability

-coupled with initial and periodic boundary conditions.
-This choice is made for demonstration simplicity and the DG method developed here applies to the cases when $\kappa$ takes other values; moreover, our scheme cooperates with general boundary conditions, while the error estimates in Section \ref{sec_error_estimate} requires different technical tools and might become more complicated.
-We further assume that $F(|u|^2) \geq 0$ to guarantee the positivity of the Hamitonian associated with (\ref{schrodinger_4th}).
+subject to initial and periodic boundary conditions to be specified.
+This choice of $\kappa = 1$ is made for demonstration simplicity, while the DG method developed here applies to the cases when $\kappa$ takes other values; moreover, our scheme cooperates with general boundary conditions, while the error estimates in Section \ref{sec_error_estimate} require different technical tools and might become more complicated.
+We further assume that $F(|u|^2) \geq 0$ to guarantee the positivity of the Hamiltonian associated with (\ref{schrodinger_4th}).

-To derive a DG formulation for problem (\ref{schrodinger_4th}), we denote $w: = u_{xx}$ and then collect the following second-order system
+To derive a DG formulation for (\ref{schrodinger_4th}), we denote $w: = \Delta u$ and collect the following second-order system

 Note that any solution to (\ref{system_2nd}) formally satisfies the conservation of mass and Hamiltonian

 where the mass and Hamiltonian are given by